FuelLabs/sway-applications/airdrop/README.md

 First, make sure that you are in the root of the simple-asset project i.e. `/path/to/airdrop/simple-asset/<you are here>`.

-There are two commands required to run the tests for simple-asset.
-This will build and test the simple-asset project.
+There are two commands required to run the tests for the simple-asset.
+The first command builds the contracts and the second command runs the tests.

 1. Run the tests